Skip links

 Johann Sebastian Bach: Mass in B minor, BWV 232

-As is customary for an orchestra like Concerto Copenhagen, this recording is made with copies of Bach-era instruments, with an orchestra size similar to his and with the lower chamber tone of the time.
-Perhaps more controversial is the use of solo voices, including in the choral movements.
-The background to this is a series of highly debated theories first put forward in November 1981 by American conductor and musicologist Joshua Rifkin, who believes that the majority of Bach's vocal music is intended for solo voices.
+As is usual for a orchestra as Concerto Copenhagen, this recording is made with copies of the instruments of Bach's time, with an orchestra size corresponding to his and with the lower chamber tone of the time.
+Perhaps more controversial is the use of solo voices, also in the choral movements.
+The background is a series of highly debated theories first put forward in November 1981 by the American conductor and musicologist Joshua Rifkin, who believes that the majority of Bach's vocal music is intended for solo voices.

-Concerto Copenhagen's Artistic Director, Lars Ulrik Mortensen, calls the approach "a new way of thinking that is slowly but surely changing our entire view of Bach's sound world, and which in my opinion is one of the most important performance practice realizations of our time!"
-He continues: "Compared to more traditional and larger ensembles, the ratio between the number of singers and musicians changes completely, which inevitably makes the music much lighter and more transparent.
+Concerto Copenhagen's Artistic Director, Lars Ulrik Mortensen, calls the approach "an innovation that is slowly but surely changing our entire image of Bach's sound world, and which, in my opinion, is one of the most important practical performance realizations of our time!"
+He continues: "Compared to more traditional and larger ensembles, the ratio between the number of singers and musicians changes completely, which inevitably makes the music much easier and more transparent.
 The course of the vocal parts is 'individualized' - and precisely the contrast between the 'individual' and the 'group' is an extremely important architectural aspect of all Bach's vocal music; it becomes possible and necessary to clarify a great many details that would otherwise be lost."

 Reviews: